Make-School-Labs/Git-Team-Workflow-Lab/Script.md

 He took a tentative step through the door and followed the stone path overgrown with giant ferns.

 George met the Unicorn King who granted him magic powers.
+Just moments after recieving his powers, George destroyed the whole zoo and release all the animals to the wild.
 The end.

 ## Cast